What is an exploit?

-You have likely heard about the cyberattacks on big companies that were conducted through vulnerabilities of some sort.
-Of course, those cyberattacks were committed for revenge, for-profit, or to crush the image of a company, but all of them have one thing in common - ways the virus penetrates the system.
+You have likely heard about the cyberattacks on big companies that were conducted through vulnerabilities.
+Of course, those cyberattacks were committed for revenge, for-profit, or to crush the image of a company, but all of them have one thing in common - the ways the virus penetrates the system.
 Precisely, the injection method exploits - a vulnerability in a program or the operating system that allows it to inject and execute the malicious code without any actions from the user’s side.

-You may use the programs or online services without a single thought that something is wrong.
+You may use the programs or online services without thinking something is wrong.
 Meanwhile, cybercriminals who know that a particular company uses exploitable applications may try to use this security breach for their purposes.
 And you may become a key to this vulnerability - while opening the files from the Internet or browsing dubious sites.

 The process of exploiting: how it happens

 Imagine that you are browsing the Web, attempting to find some statistics for the thing you are interested in.
 Finally, you see the MS Word file with the data you need - published on a dubious site full of strange ads and clickbait text, but you have spent too much time on it to reject this variant.
 So, without further thought, you open the file.

 What is macros?A macro is a small program often written to automate repetitive tasks in Microsoft Office applications.
-Macros have been historically used for a variety of reasons - from an individual automating part of their job to organizations building entire processes and data flows.
+Macros have been historically used for various reasons - from an individual automating part of their job to organizations building entire processes and data flows.

-At the moment when the file is opened, you will see the offer to enable macro uses.
-By default, Microsoft Office has this ability disabled, but the program lets you turn it on each time it detects macros in the opened file.
+When the file is opened, you will see the offer to enable macro uses.
+Microsoft Office has this ability disabled by default, but the program lets you turn it on each time it detects macros in the opened file.
 Based on VBA, macro sets are elementary to use as a shell for various viruses.
 Because of the highly unprotected mechanism the MS Office uses to run macros, it is straightforward for malware to skip the shell of a document and pass to your system.